AZAMPAY-LTD/AzamPayWooCommercePlugin/README.md

 = What is the format of mobile number? =

-For Tanzania 255xxxxxxxxx or xxxxxxxxx or 0xxxxxxxxx NO ‘+’ sign before country code
+For **Tanzania** 255xxxxxxxxx or xxxxxxxxx or 0xxxxxxxxx No ‘+’ sign before country code

 == Important Links ==
-1. https://authenticator.azampay.co.tz/ and https://authenticator-sandbox.azampay.co.tz/ are authentication URLs to get the access token for the Checkout API of AzamPay Payment Gateway in the sandbox and production environment respectively.
+1. **https://authenticator.azampay.co.tz** and **https://authenticator-sandbox.azampay.co.tz** are authentication URLs to get the access token for the Checkout API of AzamPay Payment Gateway in the sandbox and production environment respectively.
-2. https://sandbox.azampay.co.tz/ and https://checkout.azampay.co.tz/ are used in the sandbox and production environment respectively to process checkout payment request and related APIs.
+2. **https://sandbox.azampay.co.tz** and **https://checkout.azampay.co.tz** are used in the sandbox and production environment respectively to process checkout payment request and related APIs.
-3. https://developers.azampay.co.tz/sandbox/registerapp is used to register for new users to get new client id, client secrets and other required access to use the plugin
+3. **https://developers.azampay.co.tz/sandbox/registerapp** is used to register for new users to get new client id, client secrets and other required access to use the plugin.

 == Screenshots ==